smorad/um_cisc_7026/lecture_12_transformers.typ

 ==
 $ bold(y) = f_k ( dots f_2 ( f_1 (bold(x), bold(theta)_1), bold(theta_2)), dots, bold(theta)_k) $

-*Claim:* If the input information is present throughout the network, then we should be able to learn the identity function $f(x) = x$ #pause
+*Claim:* If the input information is present in all layers of the network, then we should be able to learn the identity function $f(x) = x$ #pause

 $ bold(x) = f_k ( dots f_2 ( f_1 (bold(x), bold(theta)_1), bold(theta_2)), dots, bold(theta)_k) $

 *Question:* We have seen a similar model, what was it? #pause

+*Answer:* Autoencoder!
+But it was just two functions, not $k$ functions #pause

 *Question:* Do you agree or disagree with the claim? #pause